zimluca/PokemonCollectorHub/replit.md

 ## Recent Changes: Latest modifications with dates

-- **2025-01-20**: Migrated from Replit Auth to classic email/password authentication
+- **2025-01-20**: Successfully migrated from Replit Agent to standard Replit environment
-- **2025-01-20**: Implemented comprehensive Pokemon TCG API integration with automatic card database population
+- **2025-01-20**: Enhanced Pokemon card database system to fetch ALL Pokemon cards from TCG API instead of limited sample
-- **2025-01-20**: Added auto-sync system that checks database on startup and populates cards if needed
+- **2025-01-20**: Implemented comprehensive sync functionality that fetches all cards from all sets
+- **2025-01-20**: Added intelligent price extraction from TCG Player and Cardmarket APIs
+- **2025-01-20**: Created advanced sync UI with status tracking and force update options
-- **2025-01-20**: Created manual sync button in database page for user-triggered updates
+- **2025-01-20**: Added duplicate prevention - only adds cards not already present in database
-- **2025-01-20**: Updated database schema to support Pokemon TCG card data including images, prices, rarity, and metadata
+- **2025-01-20**: Implemented background sync processing to handle large card datasets efficiently